liu3zhenlab/CGRD/update.log.md

-### v0.3.1 (9/23/2020)
+### v0.3.2 (9/25/2020)
-1. modify prompt information to make clearer about bincounts
+1. modified prompt information to make clearer about bincounts
+2. fixed "newgrouplab" optioin in bingroup.pl

 ### v0.3.1 (9/10/2020)
-1. allow gzipped input read files
+1. aldded the option to allow gzipped input read files
-2. add the cleanup option to enable removal of intermediate output
+2. added the cleanup option to enable removal of intermediate output